MicrosoftDocs/azure-docs/articles/azure-resource-manager/resource-manager-template-best-practices.md

 ---
 # Best practices for creating Azure Resource Manager templates
 These guidelines can help you create Azure Resource Manager templates that are reliable and easy to use.
 The guidelines are only suggestions.
-They are not requirements, except where stated.
-For your scenario, you might want to use a variation of the following guidance.
+They are not requirements, except where noted.
+Your scenario might require a variation of one of the following approaches or examples.

 ## Resource names
 Generally, you work with three types of resource names in Resource Manager: